Big1533/sdl_android_guides/docs/Getting Started With JavaEE/Integration Basics/index.md

     //...

     private void buildSdlManager(BaseTransportConfig transport) {

         if (sdlManager == null) {

             // The app type to be used Vector<AppHMIType> appType = new Vector<>();
             appType.add(AppHMIType.MEDIA);

             // The manager listener helps you know when certain events that pertain to the SDL Manager happen SdlManagerListener listener = new SdlManagerListener() {

                 @Override
                 public void onStart() {
                     // After this callback is triggered the SdlManager can be used to interact with the connected SDL session (updating the display, sending RPCs, etc)
                 }

                 @Override
                 public void onDestroy() {
-                    SdlService.this.stopSelf();
                 }

                 @Override